Patricia Arquette: 2004–2014: Further acclaim with Medium and Boyhood

 After the humdrum reception of Tiptoes, Arquette did not appear in another film until 2006's Fast Food Nation, directed by Richard Linklater.
 During these three years, she was largely working on Boyhood; it was released eight years later in July 2014.
 Fast Food Nation marked her second collaboration with Linklater; it is based on the bestselling 2001 non-fiction book of the same name by Eric Schlosser.
-Fast Food Nation received mixed to positive critical reviews.
-Peter Travers of Rolling Stone awarded the film three out of four stars and added, "It's less an exposé of junk-food culture than a human drama, sprinkled with sly, provoking wit, about how that culture defines how we live ...
-The film is brimming with grand ambitions but trips on many of them as some characters aren't given enough screen time to register and others vanish just when you want to learn more about them."
-A. O. Scott of The New York Times wrote "It's a mirror and a portrait, and a movie as necessary and nourishing as your next meal."

 In January 2005, Arquette made her first transition to television with NBC's Medium.
 Her role as (a fictional version of) psychic medium Allison DuBois won her an Emmy Award for Outstanding Lead Actress in 2005, as well as nominations for a Golden Globe in 2005, 2006 and 2007, a SAG Award in 2006, 2007 and 2010, and an Emmy Award in 2007.
 In 2009 NBC cancelled Medium, then CBS picked the series up and it lasted another two seasons.
 In 2008, she provided voice work for A Single Woman, which was panned.
 She did not appear in another film until 2012.
 Girl in Progress, a drama directed by Patricia Riggen, marked her return; it was met with negative reviews.
 In 2013, she returned to television, appearing on Boardwalk Empire as Sally Wheet.
 Also in 2013, Arquette filmed the true crime drama Electric Slide.